KacperPuda/Bash/README.md

 # Bash
-Project from an Object-oriented programming course on IT at the Gdansk University Of Technology.
-Java & C++
+Project from Operating Systems course on IT at the Gdansk University Of Technology.

 EXPLANATIONS: